rombrew/phobia/doc/MotorIdentification.md

 ## Rotor flux linkage

 This parameter also known as Kv rating.
-Internal representation is E that linked with Kv by following equation.
+Internal representation is lambda that linked with Kv by following equation.

 	                      60
-	E = ----------------------------
+	lambda = ----------------------------
 	          2 * PI * sqrt(3) * Kv * Zp

-To identify E you have to run the motor.
+To identify lambda you have to run the motor.
 Also the rotor should rotate at significant speed.
 We do a forced initial spinup to reach this condition.

 	(pmc) pm_probe_spinup

-To get more accurate estimate you can run the motor at high speed and request E probe manually.
+To get more accurate estimate you can run the motor at high speed and request lambda probe manually.
 Do not load the motor.

 	(pmc) pm_fsm_startup
 	(pmc) reg pm.s_setpoint_rpm <rpm>